Neurobiology & Neurosciences

 How Much Do Neurobiology & Neurosciences Majors Make?

 Bachelor’s Degree Starting Salary

-Data from the U.S. Department of Education shows that neurobiology and neurosciences students who graduated in 2015-2017 with a bachelor’s degree made a median starting salary of $31,000 per year.
+The U.S. Department of Education found that students who graduated in 2015-2017 with a bachelor’s degree in neurobiology and neurosciences made a median starting salary of $31,000 per year.
 During this timeframe, most salaries fell between $28,225 (25th percentile) and $33,450 (75th percentile).

 Salaries According to BLS

 Average salaries range from $83,600 to $97,340 (25th to 75th percentile) for careers related to neurobiology.
-This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.
+This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.